X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA19particleengine.md

     _particleList[i] = particle;
 ```

 That’s it for the logic of our **UpdateParticles** method!
-Each time the method is called, the position, modulation color and size of each particle is updated.
+Each time the method is called, the position, modulation color, and size of each particle is updated.

 ## Updating the particles from Update